Property Property

 • After this, to get that deed registered, the buyer and seller must visit the sub-registrar’s office and two witnesses.
 Don’t forget to carry the photographs, identity proof, and all the necessary documents mentioned above.

-• Then, you must pay the registration fee before the registration of that property.
+• Then, you must pay the registration fee before the property registration.
 Remember, the registration fee might vary from state to state, so gather all the details about the registration fee from the registrar’s office very carefully.

 • Then all the documents you submit will be verified, and you will receive a receipt after the deed is registered.
 Visit the office of the registrar after two to seven days to collect the sale deed.
 The registration of documents for a property will take 2-3 days for metro cities and up to 7 days for rural areas.